Uniwersytet-Gdanski/biological-dictionary-server/README.md

 }
 ```

-### GET /api/entries-by-prefix
+### GET /api/terms-by-prefix
-Returns fragment of entries with given prefix based on pagination parameters and informations about pages.
+Returns fragment of terms with given prefix based on pagination parameters and informations about pages.

 #### Endpoint:
 ```
-GET /api/entries-by-prefix
+GET /api/terms-by-prefix
 ```

 #### Query parameters:
 -    `prefix`: prefix to be searched (string, required)
 -    `pageNumber`: page number to be returned (integer, min: 1, default: 1)
--    `pageSize`: number of entries to be returned (integer, min: 1, max: 300, default: 10)
+-    `pageSize`: number of terms to be returned (integer, min: 1, max: 300, default: 10)
--    `withoutFullEntries`: decides if full entries should be returned (boolean, nullable, default: false)
+-    `withoutFullTerms`: decides if full terms should be returned (boolean, nullable, default: false)

 #### Responses:
 - ##### 400 Bad Request